winder/Universal-G-Code-Sender/README.md

 * Macro substitutions.
 Use {machine_x/y/z} {work_x/y/z} to substitute the current machine/work coordinates, {prompt|name} can be used to ask for values in a popup dialog.
 * UGS now queries GRBL for its current state and settings in order to configure itself in a more intelligent manner.
 (Thanks Phil!)
 * Improved gcode parser.
 Heavily refactored and validated with a new suite of unit tests, the gcode parser is now much more powerful than before and can be augmented customizable command processors.
+* Controllers can now be added and configured with a JSON file, see resources/firmware_config
+* Added restore default buttons on settings pages.
 * Plane selection support: G17, G18, G19

 1.0.8 -> 1.0.9